apache/incubator-gluten-site/contact-us.md

 ---
 # Contact Us

-Gluten was initiated by Intel and Kyligence in 2022.
-Several companies such as Intel, Kyligence, BIGO, Meituan and others, are actively participating in the development of Gluten.

 *<b>This plugin is still under active development now, and doesn't have a stable release.
 Welcome to evaluate it.
 If you encounter any issues or have any suggestions, please submit to our issue list.
 We'd love to hear your feedback</b>*

 Apache has meticulously set up dedicated mailing lists for every project, underscoring the pivotal role of these platforms in fostering communication within the Apache community.